CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

   }
   ```

-  This version solved intersection issues but the object was moving very slow when moveSpeed is low.
+  This version solved intersection issues, but the object was moving very slow when moveSpeed is low.
 Raising the value caused another problem.
 Since translate step value increased the object started vibrating.
 When translate step value is high it leaps into wall and then moves back because of colliders.
 After watching some tutorials about movement I decided to try `rigidbody.movePosition` instead of `transform.Translate`.

   ```cs
   public class DraggableObject : MonoBehaviour